Maximize your Home Remodel Budget

 2. Boost curb appeal

-Although many Americans are splurging on renovation projects, the simpler the job, the more likely it will have a higher return on investments.
+Although many Americans are splurging on renovation projects, the simpler the job, the more likely it'll have a higher return on investments.

 Real estate professionals place a lot of importance on replacing entry doors, windows and siding to add curb appeal rather than tackling major projects like a deck or a kitchen remodel.
 After all, the first impression buyers get from your house online or in person can make or break a sale.